 Anyone who feels they get a poor deal from their letting agent or their property management company can take their complaint to the appropriate redress scheme, and could receive compensation.

-Ask your letting agent or property management company which of the three redress schemes they have registered with and contact the appropriate redress scheme.
+Ask your letting agent or property management company which of the two redress schemes they have registered with and contact the appropriate redress scheme.
 If they will not advise you which scheme they are registered with please contact the Private Sector Housing Team firstname.lastname@example.org or on 01732 876395.